EPI-Studios/Moud-Documentation/api/templates/docs/2_Core_Concepts/1_Architecture.md

 ```hint info Client Scripts Cannot Modify Authoritative State
 Client scripts **cannot** modify authoritative game state.
 They cannot spawn nodes, change server-owned properties, or send network messages.
 The server corrects any prediction divergence via its normal sync packets.
 See [Client Scripts](/4_Scripting/10_Client_Scripts) for the full reference.
 ```

+---

+## How Players Get Your Game

+Moud's distribution model differs from most engines. **Players never download your game files.** They install only the Moud Fabric mod once, and from then on they connect to any Moud server the same way they would join a vanilla Minecraft server.

+When a player joins:

+1. The Fabric client opens a session against the server's port (default `25565`).
+2. The server streams the active scene's nodes, materials, scripts, and asset payloads down the `ASSETS` lane on demand.
+The client caches them locally so subsequent joins to the same server skip the transfer.
+3. Scripts run server-authoritatively; client scripts ship as part of the same asset stream and execute locally.
+4. Switching scenes mid-session streams only the diff.

+This means a server owner ships nothing to players directly: no installers, no manual updates, no per-game launcher entries.
+Pushing a new scene file or asset to the server makes it available to every player on their next reload, with hot-reload also covering live editor sessions in `MOUD_MODE=dev`.

+The same property holds for hosted multiplayer experiences: a Moud server can host many `places` (scenes), each with its own gameplay.
+Players match into instances of those places via the multi-instance runtime described in [Multi-Instance Runtime](/4_Scripting/18_Multi_Instance), with the matchmaker spawning new instances on demand.
+From the player's perspective there is one entry point: the server address.

+What this means for distributors:

+- **You publish a server, not a game.** Update the server, every connected player gets the new content.
+- **No platform store dependency.** Discord links, web pages, or [`moud://` deep links](/3_Features/16_Deep_Linking) are all valid entry points.
+- **Asset budgeting matters.** First-time joiners pay the asset stream cost.
+Use the cache by reusing materials and meshes across scenes; very large textures are the most common cause of slow first-joins.